 - If all else fails, bound it.
 For physical quantities for which you do not have a lot of intuition, sometimes the best you can do is think something like: Well, it must be bigger than this and smaller than that.
 For example, suppose you need to estimate the mass of a moose.
 Maybe you have a lot of experience with moose and know their average mass offhand.
 If so, great.
 But for most people, the best they can do is to think something like: It must be bigger than a person (of order 102 kg) and less than a car (of order 103 kg).
 If you need a single number for a subsequent calculation, you can take the geometric mean of the upper and lower bound—that is, you multiply them together and then take the square root.
 For the moose mass example, this would be The tighter the bounds, the better.
 Also, no rules are unbreakable when it comes to estimation.
 If you think the value of the quantity is likely to be closer to the upper bound than the lower bound, then you may want to bump up your estimate from the geometric mean by an order or two of magnitude.

 - One “sig. fig.” is fine.
-There is no need to go beyond one significant figure when doing calculations to obtain an estimate.
+There is no need to go beyond one significant figure, or one digit in the coefficient of an expression in scientific notation, when doing calculations to obtain an estimate.
 In most cases, the order of magnitude is good enough.
 The goal is just to get in the ballpark figure, so keep the arithmetic as simple as possible.

 - Ask yourself: Does this make any sense?
 Last, check to see whether your answer is reasonable.
 How does it compare with the values of other quantities with the same dimensions that you already know or can look up easily?
 If you get some wacky answer (for example, if you estimate the mass of the Atlantic Ocean to be bigger than the mass of Earth, or some time span to be longer than the age of the universe), first check to see whether your units are correct.
 Then, check for arithmetic errors.
 Then, rethink the logic you used to arrive at your answer.
 If everything checks out, you may have just proved that some slick new idea is actually bogus.